 Timeline and Important Dates for NHR application

-In order to register for NHR status in Portugal, applicants must be registered as a Portuguese resident and tax resident.
+In order to register for the NHR regime in Portugal, applicants must be registered as a Portuguese tax resident.

-NHR applicants must have proof of a habitual abode by 31 December.
-The NHR application then has to be made before 31 March.
-It usually takes about two weeks for an application for the NHR regime to be accepted or declined.
+NHR applicants must prove tax residency and enroll as such with the tax authorities.
+The NHR application then has to be made before 31 March to start the tax residency year.
+It usually takes about two days for an application for the NHR regime to be accepted or declined.

 NHR status is granted for a period of ten years, retroactively effective from the date on which the applicant became a resident.

-Step-by-Step Application Guide: Non-Habitual Resident Status in Portugal
+Step-by-Step Application Guide: Non-Habitual Resident Tax Regime in Portugal

 Step 1 – Proof of residency